dmlc/dgl/docs/source/guide/data-download.rst

 to handle zip file, it will extract the file into directory ``self.name`` as well.

-Optionally, we can check SHA-1 string of the downloaded file as the example above does, in case the author changed the file in the remote server some day.
+Optionally, one can check SHA-1 string of the downloaded file as the example above does, in case the author changed the file in the remote server some day.